Food Contact Compliance (FCC) and Good Manufacturing Practices (GMP) Needed for Extraction and Filtering Cannabis Products

 To learn more about Pall’s adherence to FCC/GMP, visit our website.

-Or, to learn more about Pall’s cannabis oil and extraction solutions, contact us.
+Or, to learn more about Pall’s cannabis oil filtration systems here. or contact us.

 Kris Peck, Cannabis Market and Business Development